-In response to this evolving situation, the Center for West European Studies at the University of Washington presents a four-part lecture series covering gender politics in Poland, Latvia, France, and the European Parliament.
-Contributors will investigate actors, institutions, and policies in the area of gender in Europe, offering perspectives on current challenges and possible versions of the future.
+In response to this evolving situation, the Center for West European Studies at the University of Washington presented a four-part lecture series covering gender politics in Poland, Latvia, France, and the European Parliament.
+Contributors investigated actors, institutions, and policies in the area of gender in Europe, offering perspectives on current challenges and possible versions of the future.

 The series began with Dr. Laura Dean’s lecture, Political Ethnography with a Gender Lens in the Latvian Parliament, on March 1, 2021.

 Dr. Dean spoke about her research of the Latvian Parliament and the often-deceptive appearance of representation of women in Latvian politics.
 Her experiences of observing the Latvian Parliament sessions in-person and interviewing politicians provided interesting data that she unpacked for listeners even while her research continues.